Undiscovered Path Home Undiscovered Path Home

 When tourists come to Prague, it can be difficult to decode Prague neighborhoods.
 Some of the cool neighborhoods in Prague might look far away on a map, especially if you’re visiting Prague for sightseeing.

 The oldest and most historic parts of Prague, like Stare Mesto and Mala Strana, may look like the perfect places to stay during your Prague trip.
 But these areas are often overpriced, noisy, and crowded due to the large number of tourists visiting Prague.
-Plus, at night, they are filled with partygoers, gentlemen’s nightclubs, and prostitutes.
-It’s not always the charming experience that you want when visiting Prague.
+Plus, at night, they are filled with partygoers and/or gentlemen’s nightclubs.
+It’s not always the charming or family-friendly experience that you want when visiting Prague.

-Alternatively, areas like Vinohrady and Žižkov, located just 10 – 15 minutes outside of downtown Prague with the metro, offer much more peace and quiet…and much better restaurants, too!
+Alternatively, areas like Vinohrady and Žižkov, located just 10 to 15 minutes outside of downtown Prague with the metro, offer much more peace and quiet…and much better restaurants, too!

 But unfortunately, despite all of this, most tourists end up staying in Stare Mesto and Mala Strana when visiting Prague.
 These Prague neighborhoods are beautiful to visit, of course, and I often spend time wandering these streets… but when you’re picking where to stay in Prague, I’d steer clear of staying in these areas.